 In addition to Aikikai, Kenkyukai and Tomiki styles of Aikido, he has had exposure/experience training with other Aikido styles – Yoshinkan Aikido through a series of classes for Police in 1999 by Michiharu Mori Sensei (then 5th Dan), and Iwama Ryu Aikido through Weapons classes with Ipswich Takemusu Aikido in 1998 by Jason Wotherspoon (then 3rd Dan).

 His principal inspiration in Aikido study is Katsuyuki Shimamoto 8th Dan Shihan (and Buddhist Priest) of the Shosenji Dojo in Osaka, David Brown 7th Dan Shihan of Aikikai Australia (Victoria), and William Gleason 7th Dan Shihan of Boston Aikido.

 Damon's current focus in Aikido is on it's connection to sword work, and also its martial arts context, as a result of a career in law enforcement, dignitary protection, and self defence.
-He also currently teaches Iaido and Jodo and holds Godan (5th Dan) in each from the All Japan Kendo Federation, and is continually looking for the intersection between the various Budo arts.
+He is also Iaido Renshi Rokudan (6th Dan) and Jodo Rokudan (6th Dan) Jodo issued by the All Japan Kendo Federation, and teaches both at the Kuroyama Budokai.
+He is continually looking for the intersection between the various Budo arts.